Is your home ready for Winter?

 Once the leaves have fallen, be sure to get any gutters cleaned out as well.
 Leaving these leaves will impede water flow, which adds extra weight to the gutters, causing them to sag or tear off the roof.
 Add some ice to this and it really becomes a big mess.

-Cut back tree limbstrim tree limbs on roof
+Cut back tree limbs

 A good rule of thumb is to keep any tree limbs cut back at least 4′ from your house.
 Closer than this and they can sag under snow or blow with the wind until they contact the house and cause damage.